SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 Now our item will have the appropriate tooltips.

 ## 4. Implementing any other ItemAttribute

-The process for implementing any `ÌtemAttribute` is pretty much the same.<br>
+The process for implementing any `ÌtemAttribute` is pretty much the same.

 It is always recommended to inform the user of these attributes via the `LoreBuilder` class or manually.

 You can find a full list of all available Item Attributes on the [Javadocs](https://slimefun.github.io/javadocs/Slimefun4/docs/io/github/thebusybiscuit/slimefun4/core/attributes/ItemAttribute.html) under **"All Known Subinterfaces"**.

-As a little bonus, let's implement the "WitherProof" attribute.<br>
+As a little bonus, let's implement the "WitherProof" attribute.

-This attribute will prevent Withers from destroying our block.<br>
+This attribute will prevent Withers from destroying our block.

 Let's go back to our class and implement that interface too.
 You can seperate interfaces you wanna implement with a comma.

 ```java
 public class FireCake extends SlimefunItem implements Radioactive, WitherProof {